 Q: Can I store data or files on Virtual Desktop?

 A: Once you log-in using your BU username/password combination, you would have access to your own C, U-Drive or S drive on the server.
 These drives would be pre-fixed with your username and easily identifiable.
 All other drives without prefix of your username are virtual drives and nothing should be saved there as the system is deleted upon logoff.
-Google Drive can also be used to store your files - students, faculty, and staff have access to unlimited storage.
+Google Drive can also be used to store your files - students, faculty, and staff have access to data storage.
 You can also use a USB flash drive to save your data (not for web access).

 Q: Can I print my output or results from the Virtual Desktop?